LAVA-LAB/slurf/README.md

 Our Docker container is built upon a container for the probabilistic model checker Storm (see [this documentation](https://www.stormchecker.org/documentation/obtain-storm/docker.html) for details).

 To use the docker container, open a terminal and navigate to the folder where you want to save the results in.
-Then, run the following command (for Windows platforms, please see the documentation on the Storm website above):
+Then, run the following command (for Windows platforms, please see the [documentation on the Storm website](https://www.stormchecker.org/documentation/obtain-storm/docker.html#run-the-docker-image-windows)):

 ```
 docker run --mount type=bind,source="$(pwd)",target=/opt/slurf/output -w /opt/slurf --rm -it --name storm slurf